Section 1: INTRODUCTION AND SCOPE

 5.1 Account Data Retention Periods

-Active Account Information: Personal information for active user accounts is retained for as long as the account remains active and for reasonable periods thereafter to facilitate account reactivation, resolve customer service issues, and comply with legal obligations.
+Active Account Information: Personal information for active user accounts is retained for as long as the account remains active and for reasonable periods thereafter to facilitate account reactivation and comply with legal obligations.

-Subscription and Billing Records: Financial information, subscription history, and billing records are retained for seven (7) years following account closure to comply with financial record-keeping requirements, support audit activities, and resolve any billing disputes that may arise.
+Subscription and Billing Records: Financial information, subscription history, and billing records are retained for seven (7) years following account closure to comply with financial record-keeping requirements.

-User-Generated Content: Reviews, comments, and other user-generated content may be retained indefinitely to preserve the value of community contributions for other users, but such content may be anonymized or disassociated from user accounts upon request or account deletion.
+User-Generated Content: Reviews, comments, and other user-generated content may be retained indefinitely to preserve the value of community contributions for other users, but such content may be anonymized or disassociated from user accounts upon request.

-Communication Records: Customer support communications, feedback submissions, and other correspondence are retained for three (3) years to maintain service quality, resolve ongoing issues, and comply with business record-keeping requirements.
+Communication Records: Customer support communications, feedback submissions, and other correspondence are retained for three (3) years.

 5.2 Inactive Account Policies

 Account Inactivity Determination: Accounts are considered inactive after twelve (12) months without user login, Platform access, or account management activity.
-Users receive advance notification before accounts are classified as inactive and given opportunities to reactivate accounts.
+Users receive advance notification before accounts are classified as inactive.

 5.3 User-Requested Deletion